When Importance Sampling Misallocates Credit: Asymmetric Ratios for Outcome-Supervised RL: Conclusion

 \section{Conclusion}

-In this paper, we focus on the clipping mechanism in RL and identify a fundamental issue in the clipping mechanism of GRPO-based methods.
-To this end, we propose ASPO with flipped IS ratios of positive tokens to stabilize OSRL for LLMs.
+In this paper, we identify a fundamental role shift of IS in GRPO-style OSRL: under shared response-level advantages, token-level IS ratios primarily act as token-wise update weights rather than distribution-correction terms.
+We further reveal a weight mismatch for positive-advantage tokens, where already-confident tokens are over-amplified while lagging tokens are under-updated, leading to entropy collapse and unstable training.
+To address this, we propose \ourmethod, which flips the IS ratios of positive tokens and incorporates a soft dual-clipping mechanism to stabilize OSRL for LLMs.
 Experimental results across mathematical and coding domains demonstrate that our method effectively alleviates token-level weight mismatch, mitigates entropy collapse, and improves training stability, leading to superior model performance than the baselines.